 - Genetics: Bloodlines with strong ear carriage typically produce puppies with erect ears earlier.

-- Nutrition: Proper levels of protein, calcium, phosphorus, and other minerals are essential for cartilage health.
+- Nutrition: Proper levels of protein, calcium, phosphorus, and other minerals are important for cartilage health.

 - Teething: During teething (4-6 months), the ear muscles and cartilage are under stress as the puppy grows new teeth, sometimes causing temporary drooping.